juanparati/RDAPLib/README.md

 This library uses [Guzzle](http://docs.guzzlephp.org/en/stable/) as default http client, however is possible to inject any custom HTTP client that is compliant with [PSR-18](https://www.php-fig.org/psr/psr-18/).

+## Installation

+    composer require juanparati/rdap-lib "^2.0"

+You may also require Guzzle 7 in case that you don't want to inject PSR-18 compliant client:

+    composer require guzzlehttp/guzzle "^7.0.1"

 ## Usage